 Never sign a merchant service agreement with blank fields.

 It is typical for a sales representative to send a merchant processing application with blank fields.
-Most of the time, fields are left blank because the rates and fees they represent do not apply to a business's method of processing, but this isn't always the case.
+Most of the time, reps leave fields blank because the rates and fees they represent do not apply to a business’s method of processing.
+But this isn’t always the case.

 Cross-outs on a merchant service agreement are ignored.

 Merchant processing agreements have a clause that says cross-outs and marks on the application will be ignored.
 For example, a cancellation fee will still apply even if it is crossed out of the application.
 The best course of action when amending a merchant processing application is to get a signed letter from the processor outlining any changes.

 For example, one processor here at CardFellow provides a letter signed by the company’s CEO guaranteeing that their merchant accounts do not have a cancellation fee.

 ISOs often do not have authority to waive a cancellation fee.

 ISO stands for independent sales organization, and ISOs are what most people think of as their credit card processor.
 ISO are not processors, and they often do not have the authority to waive a cancellation fee put in place by a processor.
 Referring back to tip #97, do not assume that crossing out a cancellation fee on a merchant processing application is good enough.
 Have the ISO provide a signed addendum that clearly states a cancellation fee will not apply.

 Many processors advertise they pay $100 or more if they cannot beat another processor’s rate.
 These offers are accompanied by such ridiculous fine print that processors will always avoid paying.